-Upper Limit on Investment in Mainland Company Name Accumulated remittance from Taiwan to Mainland China Investment Amounts Authorized by Investment Commission, MOEA China regulated by MOEA Capital International Technology Corp.
+Upper Limit on Investment in Mainland Company Name Accumulated remittance from Taiwan to Mainland China Investment Amounts Authorized by Investment Commission, MOEA Capital International Technology Corp.
 43,235 43,235 80,000

 Note: The Company invests through subsidiaries Capital International Technology Corp. to invest in Mainland China.
 According to the relevant rules to small and medium enterprises, the upper limit for investment in China is \$80,000.